cookies-xor-cream/HugoTest/content/posts/poetry/wip/a-requiem-for-curbing.md

 ---

 It's not really missing a person
-If there's alternatives to company.
+if there's alternatives to company.
-All the words and affirmations
+all the words and affirmations
-Won't buy you any currency with me.
+won't buy you any currency with me.

 The only thing that matters
-Is that we're in a quieter place,
+is that we're in a quieter place,
-Somewhere where sound can't
+somewhere where sound can't
-Reach our supraliminal space.
+reach our supraliminal space.